mrzool/mrzool.github.io/_drafts/vim_gotchas.md

 `d/{pattern}` `c/{pattern}` Delete or change till `{pattern}` excluded.
 Power move.

-`gi` go to last insertion place and switch to insert mode.
+`gi` go to last insertion place and switch to insert mode after you moved around.
 Great little time saver.

 The text object `iw` (inner word) works better with the change command (ex: `ciw` to change the word under the cursor).
 The text object `aw` (a word) works better with the delete command (ex: `daw` to delete the work under the cursor plus one space).